Aims

 In Year 9, students reflect on the knowledge they have developed during KS3 and how their experiences inform their choices of GCSE options.
 They reflect on how their interests have developed and changed since Year 7.

 Students consider local market information (LMI) in more detail – what skills employers are looking for, and how to ensure they keep paths open to as wide a range of education and employment opportunities.
-In particular, students explore how maths and English are used in the workplace, and how developments in STEM and globalisation are affecting the labour market.
+Students explore how maths and English are used in the workplace, and how developments in STEM and globalisation are affecting the labour market.
 They consider misconceptions and stereotypes linked to LMI, and how this can impact choices at transition points in negative ways.
-Students also look into laws on child employment – including maximum working hours and how to manage a part-time job with studying.
+Students also learn about laws on child employment – including maximum working hours and how to manage a part-time job with studying.

 Students continue to use the Unifrog platform to: